-- 15 respondents agreed, 3 respondents disagreed - Concern tiered system is complex and not easy to understand or administer; Measure of distress not great/fully accurate for quickly transitioning neighborhoods - This is a fair proposal but I am concerned the time to implement could become an excuse to do nothing.
+- Need more information - Please stop the tax abatement madness in HP and Mt lookout - This is a fair proposal but I am concerned the time to implement could become an excuse to do nothing.
 It also creates an administrative burden which the city appears ill equipped to handle.
-As an interim or substitute policy, I suggest limiting new construction abatement to low income census tracts - a standard used by the U. S. Treasury for awarding New Market Tax Credits. - We need a new tiered system that protects our prosperous neighborhoods from over-aggressive development while promoting growth in the parts of the city that need it most.
-The tiered system must balance the strength and momentum of neighborhoods that are doing well, while also making it more attractive to do projects in other neighborhoods. - There may be better names for these tiers they are too similar and confusing right now. - Cap on abatement is a better approach. - ADD: d.
-When using a tiered neighborhood system, and thus amending the single set of Citywide rules, ensure that all neighborhoods can seek a minimum level of abatement for both new construction and renovations.
-ADD: e.
-When creating the different attributes of the tiers, City Administration should take into account:
+As an interim or substitute policy, I suggest limiting new construction abatement to low income census tracts a standard used by the U. S. Treasury for awarding New Market Tax Credits. - We need a new tiered system that protects our prosperous neighborhoods from over-aggressive development while promoting growth in the parts of the city that need it most.
+The tiered system must balance the strength and momentum of neighborhoods that are doing well, while also making it more attractive to do projects in other neighborhoods.

+3. Eliminate blanket, city-wide policy, but every neighborhood should be able to seek abatements for both new construction and renovations